 The first case of COVID-19 in the Netherlands was diagnosed on 27 February 2020, after which the incidence increased rapidly to a peak of 609 new COVID-19 hospitalizations (3.5 per 100.000 inhabitants) on 27 March.
-Nationwide lock-down measures were brought into force on 12 March, resulting in a rapid decline in the number of reported cases.
-The number of reported hospitalizations troughed in week 21 (17 May).
+Nationwide lock-down measures were brought into force on 12 March, resulting in a rapid decline in the number of hospitalizations.
+The number of reported hospitalizations troughed in week 21 (17 May) with 0.05 daily hospitalizations per 100.000.
 Lock-down measures were gradually phased out as of 15 May; however, in July the incidence of COVID-19 confirmed cases started to increase again, with daily hospitalizations increasing to 1.2 per 100.000 inhabitants in week 42 (mid-October).
-Knowledge of the main factors contributing to community transmission is urgently needed to inform targeted lock-down policies so that transmission can be stopped whilst minimizing effects on society and the economy.
+Knowledge of the main factors contributing to community transmission is urgently needed to inform targeted lock-down policies so that further transmission can be stopped whilst minimizing effects on society and the economy.

-Since 1 June 2020, the Netherlands has made SARS-CoV-2 PCR testing available for all inhabitants experiencing COVID-19 compatible symptoms and for testing in the context of source and contact tracing.
-Inhabitants can schedule a test through a national call center or, since 12 August, an online portal.
-The 25 regional Public Health Services (PHS) facilitate sampling in public test locations.
-Demographic data, testing dates, and laboratory results are entered into a dedicated IT system, named CoronIT.
+Since 1 June 2020, the Netherlands has made SARS-CoV-2 PCR testing available for all inhabitants experiencing symptoms compatible with COVID-19 and for testing in the context of source and contact tracing.
+Inhabitants can apply for a test through a national call center or, since 12 August, via an online portal.
+The 25 regional Public Health Services (PHS) perform sampling in public test locations.
+Demographic data, dates of testing, and laboratory results are entered into a dedicated IT system, named CoronIT.
 Test results are exported from CoronIT into the HPzone software at the PHS, wherein source and contact tracing data are registered.
 The National Institute for Public Health and the Environment (RIVM) accesses the anonymized data in CoronIT for surveillance purposes.

 When requesting a test, either online or through the call center, the patient is asked about their occupation.
-The question is posed as: "have you worked in the past two weeks in the capacity of:" with a list of employment categories focused on SARS-CoV-2 infection risk (see Table 1).
+The question is posed as: "have you worked in the past two weeks in the capacity of." with a list of employment categories focused on SARS-CoV-2 infection risk (see Table 1).
 Whenever a patient reports to have recently worked in healthcare or in a close-contact profession (i.e., a profession requiring contact with other persons within 1.5 meters), a follow-up question is triggered asking about the specific healthcare or close-contact profession.